Academic Division: Energy, Fluid Mechanics and Turbomachinery

 Telephone: +44 1223 7 46971

-I am working in collaboration with Dyson, using experimental methods to model air movement within rooms.
+I am working in collaboration with Dyson, using experimental methods to model air movement within rooms, and helping to inform efficient space heating and cooling strategies.

 I also have a strong interest in low-energy natural ventilation.
 My Ph.D. project centered around developing simple design methods for natural ventilation in multi-storey buildings, with a view to informing design guidance and improving the understanding of natural ventilation amongst architects and building services engineers.
-I am taking this work forward, extending current design methods and complementing this theoretical work with small-scale experimental modelling of air flows in the fluids lab.
+I am taking this work forward, extending current design methods and complementing this theoretical work with small-scale experimental modelling.
 This work includes use of a scale model of the James Dyson building, currently under construction at CUED's Trumpington Street site.

 3A1 Fluid Mechanics (boundary layers lab).